-A: No, all entries must address the competition brief and be specific to the San Francisco State University site.
+A: No, all entries must address the competition brief and be specific to the Romberg Tiburon Center for Environmental Studies site.

-2. Q: I’m wondering if it is okay to make a concept plan that stretches over the boundaries of the site?
+2. Q: Is it okay to make a concept plan that stretches over the boundaries of the site?

 A: Please limit the concept plans to the defined competition site.

 1. Q: How much energy calculation do I need to do?
 Do I need an engineer to help me with the technical side of the competition?

 A: While we encourage entrants to work with students or professionals in other disciplines, entrants are not required to have the help of engineers when designing their projects.
 We suggest that entrants challenge themselves to do as much calculation as possible but recognize that the level of comfort with energy modeling and performance documentation will vary greatly from entrant to entrant.
 The minimum requirements are described in the Competition Program document.

 2. Q: How should the square footage be measured (i.e. square footage of conditioned space, programmed space, square footage of the site, etc)?

 1. Q: I want to enter the competition as part of a team.
 Is this allowed?
 How do I indicate this in my entry?